The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: X-ray, optical, and near-infrared data

-Photometry is measured consistently for all surveys using \textit{The Tractor} algorithm \citep{Lang2016} based on seeing-convolved PSF, de Vaucouleurs, exponential disk, or composite de Vaucouleurs + exponential disk models.
-All magnitudes are given in the AB system and are corrected for Galactic extinction using the maps from \cite{Schlegel1998aa} with updated extinction coefficients for the DECam.
+Photometry was measured consistently for all surveys using \textit{The Tractor} algorithm \citep{Lang2016} based on seeing-convolved PSF, de Vaucouleurs, exponential disk, or composite de Vaucouleurs + exponential disk models.
+All magnitudes are given in the AB system.
+We applied the correction for Galactic extinction provided in the LS catalogs.
+Those corrections were derived using the maps from \cite{Schlegel1998aa} with updated extinction coefficients for the DECam.